CSCE431-Software-Engineering/teamup-jimmy/README.md

 --------

-To add enviornment variables to enable google oauth2 functionality, head over to the settings tab on the pipeline dashboard
+To add environment variables to enable Google OAuth2 functionality, head over to the settings tab on the pipeline dashboard

 Scroll down until `Reveal config vars`

-Add both your client id and your secret id, with fields `GOOGLE_OAUTH_CLIENT_ID` and `GOOGLE_OAUTH_CLIENT_SECRET` respectively
+Add both your "client id" and your "client secret", with fields `GOOGLE_OAUTH_CLIENT_ID` and `GOOGLE_OAUTH_CLIENT_SECRET` respectively

 Now once your pipeline has built the apps, select `Open app` to open the app

 With the staging app, if you would like to move the app to production, click the two up and down arrows and select `Move to production`

-And now your application is setup and in production mode!
+And now your application is set up and in production mode!

 ## CI/CD ##

-For continuous development, we set up Heroku to automatically deploy our apps when their respective github branches are updated.
+For continuous development, we set up Heroku to automatically deploy our apps when their respective GitHub branches are updated.

   `Review app: test branch`

   `Production app: main branch`

-For continuous integration, we set up a Github action to run our specs, security checks, linter, etc. after every push or pull-request.
+For continuous integration, we set up a Github action to run our specs, security checks, linter, etc. after every push or pull request.
 This allows us to automatically ensure that our code is working as intended.

 ## References ##